 Your antenatal and postnatal appointments remain an important part of your maternity care to provide checks and screening on your health and your baby’s health.
 A member of the maternity team looking after you may call you before your appointment, and/or carry out an assessment at the entrance of the clinic/hospital to check whether you have any symptoms that are suggestive of coronavirus.

 If you are advised to attend an appointment by your local maternity team, this is because the need for the appointment to help reduce the risk of complications for you and your baby is greater than your risk of being exposed to coronavirus.

 Your upcoming appointment will be reviewed by the maternity team looking after you and your baby.
-You will then be advised whether your appointment is urgent and a home appointment is required, or whether your appointment can be safely delayed for a period of 7 or 14 days until you are well.
+You will then be advised whether your appointment is urgent and a home appointment is required, or whether your appointment can be safely delayed for a period of 7 to 14 days until you are well.

 Q. How many antenatal appointments will I have?

 You will have at least six face-to-face antenatal appointments in total.
 Where possible, essential scans/tests and routine antenatal care will be offered within a single appointment.
-This is to prevent multiple journeys and visits to clinics/hospital, and will involve contact with as few staff as possible to prevent the spread of coronavirus to you, your family and other patients.
+This is to prevent multiple journeys and visits to clinics/hospital, and will involve contact with as few staff as possible to prevent the spread of coronavirus to you, your family and other patients/staff.

 This may mean that your initial ‘booking in’ appointment will take place at the same time as your 12-week (dating) scan.

 You should be asked about your mental health at every appointment, whether in person or via phone/video.